zgfhfut/ETD-net/README.md

 Please download the test set from the above link for evaluation.

-Note: The dataset has been updated to include additional samples for supplementary experiments (15 real recapturing samples, 400 AI-spoofed splicing samples, and samples for extreme reverberation and noise conditions).
+Note: The dataset has been updated to include additional test data covering more challenging conditions (15 real recapturing samples, 400 AI-spoofed splicing samples, and samples for extreme reverberation and noise conditions).
 All these are included in the same link above.

 ## How to Run the Test